Balance Druid Midnight Talents Guide

 Spec Talents

-The talent decisions that matter is whether you play Fury Of Elune or New Moon in Elune’s Chosen, with Fury Of Elune usually always coming out on top due to how the Atmospheric Exposure talent from the Elune’s Chosen tree works.
+The talent decisions that matter are whether you play Fury Of Elune or New Moon in Elune’s Chosen, with Fury Of Elune usually coming out on top due to how the Atmospheric Exposure talent from the Elune’s Chosen tree works.

-Then you have the decision between Starweaver and Rattle The Stars - this has historically been a very one-sided choice node, but with the buffs to Shooting Stars interacting with the Hail Of Stars talent, and the overall nerfs to Astral Power generation, the feedback loop of “cast a free spender to increase your Shooting Stars procs” suddenly seems like a very real talent choice, even on single target.
+Then you have the decision between Starweaver and Rattle The Stars - this has historically been a very one-sided choice node, but with the buffs to Shooting Stars interacting with the Hail Of Stars talent, the Season 1 tier set and the overall reduction in Astral Power generation, the feedback loop of “cast a free spender to increase your Shooting Stars procs” suddenly seems like a very real talent choice, even on single target.

 Hero Talents